Paddle Clean - Anti Doping

 All athletes need to be aware of the principle of strict liability.
 This means that all athletes are solely responsible for any banned substance they use, attempt to use, or that is found in their system, regardless of how it got there and whether or not they had an intention to cheat.

 All banned substances and methods in code-compliant sports are outlined in the Prohibited List, which is updated at the beginning of every calendar year, but may also be updated throughout the year.
-As of 1st January, WADA has released an updated version of the Prohibited List for 2016.
-Please find details of these changes here.
+Check the documents below for the up to date changes to the Prohibited List.

 Before taking any medication, whether from a doctor or bought over the counter, athletes must check to make sure it does not contain any banned substances.
-Medications can be checked online at Global DRO.
-It is important to note that medications bought in one country may contain different ingredients to the same branded medication in another country.
+Medications can be checked online at Global DRO and athletes are advised to keep a record/copy of each search on file.

 Know the Risks with Nutritional Supplements